bibekanandan892/Recipe-Database/README.md

 - Create a search feature that queries the Spoonacular API with user input.
 - Display search results and detailed recipe information.

-### Meal Planning
-- Design a calendar view to display meal plans.
-- Functionality to add, edit, and remove meals from the calendar.
-- Store meal plans in a local database using Room.

-### Shopping List
-- Generate a shopping list based on selected recipes.
-- Manually add or remove items from the list.
-- Functionality to mark items as purchased and organize the list by store sections.

-### Favorites
-- Feature to save and organize favorite recipes.
-- Store favorite recipes in a local database using Room.
-- UI elements to display and manage favorite recipes.

 ### Notifications and Reminders
 - Use WorkManager to schedule and manage notifications.
 - Functionality to set reminders for meal prep, cooking times, and grocery shopping.